laro/Cilia/README.md

     - `const i = 3` instead of ~~`const auto i = 3;`~~ (it is short, and `const var` / "constant variable" is a bit of a contradiction in terms.)
 - Bit fields
     - `UInt32:1 sign` instead of ~~`UInt32 sign : 1`~~.
-    - MSB (Most Significant Bit) first, but aligned to the right.
+    - MSB (Most Significant Bit) first.
         - This way you can use
           ```
           class Float32Equivalent {